 Inspired by Northern Italian fortification techniques and following the plans of the master builder Domenico dell’Allio (de Lalio) from Lugano, work started in 1527 to build a sophisticated fortification and city designed on a drawing board.
 Firstly, the Lendkanal canal was dug to connect the city to Lake Wörthersee.
 This canal provided the water for the city moat that was then dug – this was 7 m deep and between 34 and 38 m wide.
 The material produced from digging out the moat was used to bank up the city wall, which was reinforced on the outside by a 15 m high rubblework wall.

 The city fortification took the form of a regular rhombus with a lateral length of around 700 m.
 From the mid-16th century, the four corners of the structure were fortified with bastions.
 Similar bastion-like constructions protected the four central city gates, which were adorned with figurative, three-dimensional crests.
 Wooden bridges led over the moat to the city gates whose names are still remembered today in the names of the current city’s ring roads: St.-Veiter-Ring, Völkermarkter Ring, Viktringer Ring and Villacher Ring.

-Many thanks to Birgit Stegbauer and the CIC International Club of Carinthia for providing this text.
+Many thanks to Birgit Stegbauer and the CIC Carinthian International Center for allowing us to use this text.